 We have planned other features.
 See our website.

-If you want, you can set the following environment variables to have additional control over Legacy behaviour.
+The following environment variables alter Doom Legacy behavior.
 None of them are required.

 Legacy uses a configuration file (config.cfg) to setup the game.
 Your personal control settings are saved in your config.cfg file.
 They can be changed by menus in Legacy, and are saved when quitting the game.

 When config.cfg does not exist, Legacy will write one using a default config.

 OpenGL uses a separate file, 'glconfig.cfg', so that the OpenGL settings do not disturb an existing config file.
 This does mean that switching to OpenGL requires setting up the controls again.

 Develop mode (-devgame or -devparm), will use devdataconfig.cfg as its config file.